sinnie/learn_web_dev/back_end/node/fs-path.md

 ---

 > ### Note:
-Here we see the Buffer when the fs.readSync method is called, it accepts a buffer as an argument.
+ When the fs.readSync method is called, it accepts a buffer as an argument.
 It loads the contents of the file into the buffer because the buffer can manage binary data.
-Because this is the synchronous version of the method, the program will wait while the buffer is being filled and it returns the contents before moving on.
-This could be useful if you were trying to load a configuration file.
+Because this is the synchronous version of the method, the program will wait while the buffer fills and returns the content before moving on.
+This synchronous method could be useful if you were trying to load a configuration file.

 >### Regarding Buffers:
-* Before 2015, JavaScript did not have the ability to deal with bytes, which is necessary to be able to work with the file system.
+* Before ES6, JavaScript did not have the ability to deal with bytes, which is necessary to work with the file system.
 * Instead, it handles binary-handling tasks with a binary buffer implementation, which is exposed as a JavaScript API under the buffer pseudo-class.
 * [More information about buffers can be found here](./buffers.md)